harness-community/drone-har/TESTING.md

-# Testing Guide for droneHarPlugin
+# Testing Guide for drone-har

-This guide explains how to test the droneHarPlugin to ensure it works correctly before deployment.
+This guide explains how to test the drone-har plugin to ensure it works correctly before deployment.

 ## 🧪 Testing Levels